maria-rbrdo/atmo-network/README.md

 The code is organized into the following directories:

-- **bob**: Reads output data from the model.
-- **netcdf**: Reads observation data.
-- **networks**: Contains the analysis code.
 - **buildnet**: Contains code to create the networks.
   - `mcorr.py`: Creates correlation-based Eulerian networks.
   - `mvort.py`: Creates vorticity-based Eulerian networks.
-    - `mdist.py`: Creates proximity-based Lagrangian networks.
-    - `msim.py`: Creates similarity-based Lagrangian networks.
+  - `mlag.py`: Creates Lagrangian networks.
 - **usenet**: Contains code to calculate and plot the network metrics.

 # Media